Spatially resolved star-formation histories of local post-starburst galaxies: Starburst and quenching spatial patterns consistent with recent mergers: Fitting spatially resolved spectra with a Bayesian hierarchical model

-For the SFH model, we assume the two-component parametric SFH model for PSBs from \cite{wild2020}, which includes an older, exponential decay component that models the existing stellar populations pre-starburst, and a younger, double power-law component that models the recent starburst and its quenching.
-We fix the rising slope of the starburst ($\beta=250$) and fit for all other parameters.
+The SFH model includes an older, exponential decay component that models the existing stellar populations pre-starburst ($\psi_e$), and a younger, double power-law component that models the recent starburst and its quenching ($\psi_\mathrm{burst}$).
+Both components are functions of lookback time $t$. $t_{\mathrm{form}}$ is the lookback time when the older population began to form; $t_{\mathrm{burst}}$ is the time since the peak of the starburst; the fraction $f_{\mathrm{burst}}$ is the proportion of mass formed during the starburst.
+The two components are given by:

+where $t'$ is the age of the Universe, $t'_{\mathrm{burst}}$ is the age of the Universe at the peak of the starburst, $\tau_e$ is the e-folding timescale of the exponential component, while $\alpha_\mathrm{PSB}$ and $\beta_\mathrm{PSB}$ control the declining and increasing timescales of the burst respectively, with larger values corresponding to steeper slopes.
+Following \cite{wild2020}, \cite{paper1} and \cite{paper2}, we fix the rising slope of the starburst ($\beta=250$) and fit for all other parameters.

-To model any change in the metallicity of newly formed stars during the starburst, we assume the two-step evolutionary model from \cite{paper1}, which transitions near the peak of the starburst ($t=t_\mathrm{burst}$).
-The pre-burst and post-burst metallicity levels are mutually independent and have identical priors to not bias towards either rising or declining metallicity.
+To model any change in the metallicity of newly formed stars during the starburst, we assume the two-step evolutionary model from \cite{paper1}, which transitions near the peak of the starburst ($t=t_\mathrm{burst}$):

+The pre-burst ($Z_{\mathrm{old}}$) and post-burst ($Z_{\mathrm{burst}}$) metallicity levels are mutually independent and have identical priors to not bias towards either rising or declining metallicity.

 We apply the two-component dust attenuation law from \cite{wild2007} and \cite{dacunha2008}, with a fixed power-law exponent $n=0.7$ for the interstellar medium (ISM).
 The dust law asserts that stars younger than $10\,$Myr have a steeper power-law exponent $n=1.3$ and are more attenuated than older stars by a factor $\eta$ \citep[$=1/\mu$ in][]{wild2007,dacunha2008}, as they are assumed to be surrounded by their birth clouds.